jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT-Official](https://github.com/PawanOsman/ChatGPT-Official) - A simple Node.js module for creating ChatGPT using OpenAI official API.
 - [Sekiryu](https://github.com/20urc3/Sekiryu) - A python script that performs automatic decompilation and analysis of binary files with your prefered Decompiler and ChatGPT
 - [Smarty-GPT](https://github.com/citiususc/Smarty-GPT) - Library of prompts/contexts that allows to enhance GPT models responses without the involvement of the user.
+- [WebGPT](https://github.com/0hq/WebGPT) - Run GPT model on the browser with WebGPU.
+An implementation of GPT inference in less than ~2000 lines of vanilla Javascript.

 ## Apps